litesolutions/sonar-sslr-grappa/README.md

 You then get a toolkit window to test _that_ part of your grammar, and only _that_ part.

-Not only that, but you can also modify the channel easily so as to use the [grappa debugger](https://github.com/fge/grappa-debugger) to test your parser itself, that is, your channel!
-Using it you know exactly what parser rules matched, along with some statistics you may also find useful.
+Not only that, but you can also modify the channel easily so as to use the [grappa debugger](https://github.com/fge/grappa-debugger) to test your parser itself, therefore, your channel!
+Using it you know exactly what parser rules matched, in what order, where they were invoked from etc.

 ## How this works